Jean Coulthard: Professional career

+Legacy

 Coulthard's composition students included Canadian composers Chan Ka Nin, Michael Conway Baker, Sylvia Rickard, Ernst Schneider, Robert Knox, Jean Ethridge, Joan Hansen, David Gordon Duke, Lloyd Burritt, and Frederick Schipizky.

 In 1978, she was made an Officer of the Order of Canada.
 In 1994, she was awarded the Order of British Columbia.
+She also received honorary doctorates from the University of British Columbia in 1988 and from Concordia University in 1991.
 Her work was also part of the music event in the art competition at the 1948 Summer Olympics.
+The Vancouver Symphony Orchestra continues to honor her legacy through the annual Jean Coulthard Readings, established in 2005, a yearly event in which young composers have the chance to receive mentorship from an established composer and to hear their works performed by a major orchestra.

 Music

 Coulthard composed around 350 works throughout her long career in most traditional genres: an opera, four symphonies, a violin concerto, three string quartets and other chamber music, many instrumental sonatas, and songs and choral music to Canadian and other texts.
-Her style was predominantly romantic and impressionistic, though more experimental material, including electronics, bitonal and quartal harmonies, unusual scales, serialism, and tone clusters, became more common from the 1960s.
-Elaine Keillor identifies in her style "both a lyricism expressed within a contemporary musical language and a brooding introspection often associated with the geography of Western Canada".
+Her style was predominantly Romantic and Impressionistic, though more experimental material, including electronics, bitonal and quartal harmonies, unusual scales, serialism, and tone clusters, became more common from the 1960s.
+Canadian musicologist and pianist Elaine Keillor identifies in her style "both a lyricism expressed within a contemporary musical language and a brooding introspection often associated with the geography of Western Canada."

 Among her best-known pieces are: Prayer for Elizabeth for strings, written in 1952 for the coronation of Queen Elizabeth II and showing the influence of her teacher Ralph Vaughan Williams; the Concerto for Piano and Orchestra (1963); and the highly regarded Twelve Essays on a Cantabile Theme for string octet (1972).
 The earliest compositions - such as Cradle Song (1927) and Threnody, (1935) - are small-scale vocal pieces, but under the influence and encouragement of Arthur Benjamin, she began to tackle orchestral works from the 1940s, establishing her reputation.
 They include the Canadian Fantasy (1940), the ballet Excursion (1940), Ballade (A Winter's Tale) (1940) and Song to the Sea.

 From the mid-1940s Coulthard's style became more distinct and personal as she combined traditional forms with more extended harmonies, as in the Piano Sonata No 1 of 1947, her first work to be performed at Carnegie Hall.
 The Violin Concerto is another example of this phase in her career.
-It received its first performance in 1959 with the Vancouver Symphony Orchestra, soloist by Thomas Rolston.
+It received its first performance in 1959 with soloist Thomas Rolston and the Vancouver Symphony Orchestra.
 It was followed by the Concerto for Piano and Orchestra (1963), which attracted mainstream attention and was later recorded by Robert Silverman with the same orchestra.